siwei-io/siwei-io.github.io/en/spark-on-nebula-graph/index.md

 <!--more-->

-In this article, I am trying walk you through all three Spark projects of Nebula Graph with some runnable hands-on examples.
+In this article, I am trying to walk you through all three Spark projects of Nebula Graph with some runnable hands-on examples.
 Also, I managed to make PySpark usable with Nebula Graph Spark Connector, which will be contributed to the Docs later.

 ## The three Spark projects for Nebula Graph

-I used to draw a sketch around all data importing methods of Nebula Graph [here](https://www.siwei.io/sketches/nebula-data-import-options/), where all three of the Spark based Nebula Graph projects were already briefly introduced.
-In this article, instead, a slightly deeper dive on all of them will be made based on my recent work on them.
+I used to draw a sketch around all data importing methods of Nebula Graph [here](https://www.siwei.io/sketches/nebula-data-import-options/), where all three of the Spark-based Nebula Graph projects were already briefly introduced.
+Instead, in this article, a slightly deeper dive into all of them will be made based on my recent work on them.

 TL;DR

-- Nebula Spark Connector is a Spark Lib to enable spark application reading from and writing to Nebula Graph in form of dataframe.
+- Nebula Spark Connector is a Spark Lib to enable spark application reading from and writing to Nebula Graph in form of a dataframe.
-- Nebula Exchange, built on top of Nebula Spark Connector, is a Spark Lib and Application to exchange(for Open Source version, it's one way: write, whereas for enterprise version it's bidirectional) different data sources like(MySQL, Neo4j, PostgreSQL, Clickhouse, Hive etc.).
-Besides write directly to Nebula Graph, it could optionally generate SST files to be ingested into Nebula Graph to off load the storage computation outside of the Nebula Graph cluster.
+- Nebula Exchange, built on top of Nebula Spark Connector, is a Spark Lib and Application to exchange(for the Open Source version, it's one way: write, whereas for the enterprise version it's bidirectional) different data sources like(MySQL, Neo4j, PostgreSQL, Clickhouse, Hive, etc.).
+Besides writing directly to Nebula Graph, it could optionally generate SST files to be ingested into Nebula Graph to offload the storage computation outside of the Nebula Graph cluster.
-- Nebula Algorithm, built on top of Nebula Spark Connector and GraphX, is an Spark Lib and Application to run de facto graph algorithms(pagerank, LPA etc...) on a graph from Nebula Graph.
+- Nebula Algorithm, built on top of Nebula Spark Connector and GraphX, is a Spark Lib and Application to run de facto graph algorithms(PageRank, LPA, etc...) on a graph from Nebula Graph.

-Then let's have the long verson of those spark projects more on how-to perspectives.
+Then let's have the long version of those spark projects more on how-to perspectives.

 ## Spark-Connector

 - Codebase: https://github.com/vesoft-inc/nebula-spark-connector
-- Documentation: https://docs.nebula-graph.io/3.0.2/nebula-spark-connector/ (it's versioned, as for now, I put the lastest released version 3.0.2 here)
+- Documentation: https://docs.nebula-graph.io/3.0.2/nebula-spark-connector/ (it's versioned, as for now, I put the latest released version 3.0.2 here)
 - Jar Package: https://repo1.maven.org/maven2/com/vesoft/nebula-spark-connector/
 - Code Examples: [example](https://github.com/vesoft-inc/nebula-spark-connector/tree/master/example)

 ### Nebula Graph Spark Reader

-To read data from Nebula Graph, i.e. vertex, Nebula Spark Connector will scan all storage instances who hold given label(TAG): `withLabel("player")`, and we could optionally specify the properties of the vertex: `withReturnCols(List("name", "age"))`.
+To read data from Nebula Graph, i.e. vertex, Nebula Spark Connector will scan all storage instances that hold the given label(TAG): `withLabel("player")`, and we could optionally specify the properties of the vertex: `withReturnCols(List("name", "age"))`.

 With needed configuration being provided, a call of `spark.read.nebula.loadVerticesToDF` will return dataframe of the Vertex Scan call towards Nebula Graph: